 CircuitSolver Competition: How Other Balancing Valves Measure Up

-Design engineers have a few options to choose from when selecting a balancing valve to include in a domestic hot water system.
 The differences between the valves are not always readily available, and the amount of information on the internet can be overwhelming to distill down on calls with engineers or contractors.

-Check out our easy to understand charts below to see how the CircuitSolver® compares to other thermostatic balancing valves now on the market:
+Check out our easy-to-understand charts below to see how the CircuitSolver® compares to other thermostatic balancing valves now on the market:

 ThermOmegaTech CircuitSolver®